petrmrkvicka/baapla/README.md

    -1.
 How can we further optimize these calls?
 1. Image optimization?
 1. Are you able to add items to the basket?
+1. Load submitted orders and their statuses
+   -1.
+Bonus: load the basket
+1. Why will the statuses never render color?
 1. Do you see any racing-conditions